albertochong/AWS-KAFKA-CLUSTER/README.md

 ### Create a Security Group

-* Create new security group with the name: ClsChongNameNodeGroup
+* Create new security group with the name: ChongGroup
 ```bash
 Type              Protocol        Port        Source
 All Traffic       All             0 - 65535   Anywhere